Awareness and Prevention Information

 Love shouldn't hurt

-If you or someone you know are experiencing relationship or sexual violence, help is available through campus and community resources listed below.
+If you or someone you know is experiencing relationship or sexual violence, help is available through campus and community resources listed below.

 Some red flags of abuse include: